Rosneft may back out of Morgan Stanley oil unit deal: sources

-LONDON (Reuters) - Rosneft (ROSN.MM), Russia’s biggest crude oil producer, may back out of a deal to buy Morgan Stanley (MS.N)’s oil trading unit because Western sanctions make it virtually impossible to finance day-to-day operations, three sources close to the state-controlled company said.
+LONDON (Reuters) - Rosneft, Russia’s biggest crude oil producer, may back out of a deal to buy Morgan Stanley’s oil trading unit because Western sanctions make it virtually impossible to finance day-to-day operations, three sources close to the state-controlled company said.

 The business in question trades actual barrels of oil instead of just contracts linked to the price of crude.
 Morgan Stanley is under U.S. pressure to sell the unit because regulators regard physical oil trading as too risky for a major bank to own because unpredictable events like oil tanker leaks could expose it to billions of dollars in liability.